15 Top Questions to Ask When Establishing Church Goals

 Taking a close, unflinching look at past obstacles will help you identify your future goals.
 But you need to be careful.
 Any discussion about not meeting goals can make some people involved feel anxious and defensive.
 Make sure everyone understands that this discussion isn’t about finding blame: It’s about recognizing problematic areas so you can fashion future goals that will be successful.

 Once you’ve scrutinized the progress you’ve made on previous goals, you can factor what you’ve learned into the questions going forward.
+The free ebook, Vision, Mission, And Purpose speaks more about retrospection and how it affects the future of the church.
+Click here to download this resource today!

 2. What do we want to achieve?